SciML/SymbolicNumericIntegration.jl/README.md

-# SymbolicIntegration.jl
+# SymbolicNumericIntegration.jl

-**SymbolicIntegration.jl** is a symbolic and semi-numerical integration package that works on the [Julia Symbolics](https://github.com/JuliaSymbolics/Symbolics.jl) expressions.
+**SymbolicNumericIntegration.jl** is a symbolic and semi-numerical integration package that works on the [Julia Symbolics](https://github.com/JuliaSymbolics/Symbolics.jl) expressions.

 Function `integrate` returns the integral of an expression with *constant* coefficients.
 It uses a randomized algorithm based on a hybrid of the *method of undetermined coefficients* and *sparse regression* and is able to solve a large subset of basic standard integrals (polynomials, exponential/logarithmic, trigonometric and hyperbolic, inverse trigonometric and hyperbolic, rational and squarer root).